Accelerating Kerr solution in SU(1,1)/U(1)-sigma model: Accelerating Kerr solution in nonlinear sigma -model

 \section{Accelerating Kerr solution in nonlinear \texorpdfstring{$\sigma$}{sigma}-model}

 In this chapter, we will take the Rindler metric as the background.
+This background solution has been thoroughly explained and verified, and the relevant references are provided in Refs. \cite{ref14}\cite{ref23}\cite{ref24}.
 By using the inverse scattering technique, we will add a pair of solitons located on the imaginary axis, and present a metric with a 3 - soliton formulation.
 Then, by determining the parameters and performing coordinate transformations, we will prove that this solution is the accelerating Kerr metric.
 The Rindler metric in the form of a single soliton can be obtained by adding a single soliton in flat space.
-It should be noted that if we want to obtain the Rindler metric with the Lorentz signature, it is necessary to take the Euclidean flat spacetime as the background\cite{ref14}\cite{ref17}.
+It should be noted that if we want to obtain the Rindler metric with the Lorentz signature, it is necessary to take the Euclidean flat spacetime as the background \cite{ref14}\cite{ref17}.
 Here, we directly present:

 among them, \( \mu_3 \) is the soliton, and the subscript 3 is only used to distinguish it from the two solitons we add with this metric as the background.
 We can write the background \( \mathbf{P_0} \):